scarborough-courtney/ohimanual/content/frequently_asked_questions.md

 **Q: How long does it take to calculate OHI at a regional scale?**

-A: This depends on many things: budget and number of people involved, the scale of the study area and whether new regions will need to be created, how easily data can be acquired, how much local data can be incorporated, how many goal models need to be changed.
+A: The duration of an OHI assessment depends on a number of factors, such as the budget and number of people involved, the scale of the study area and whether new regions will need to be created, how easily data can be acquired, how much local data can be incorporated, how many goal models need to be changed.
 Additionally, decisions about setting reference points require input from experts.
+For independent assessments (OHI+), we have found that the average time has ranged from 1.5 to 3 years (See **Task Timeline** in the **Conceptual Guide**).

 **Q: How much time will modifications by an R analyst take?**